-AMP Health resides at and is managed by the Aspen Global Innovators Group at the Aspen Institute in Washington, DC.
+AMP Health is a partnership hosted by the Aspen Global Innovators Group at the Aspen Institute in Washington, DC.

 Robert Newman - Director